calaldees/teacherEducation/teacherEducation/_sessions.md

     * Predictable and secure environment
         * reinforcing routines, including through positive reinforcement
 * Mentor
+    * OneNote
+        * Discuss -
+            * What are the key barriers to learning this subject and how does your department/school address and overcome those barriers?
+            * What relevant policies are there in school and the department?
+        * How do teachers relate to pupils to support positive behaviour for learning?
+        * How is the department’s behaviour for learning policy implemented to aid learning?
+What effective strategies have been observed?
+    * Guidence
         * How do teachers relate to pupils to support _positive_ behaviour for learning?
         * How is the department’s behaviour for learning policy implemented to aid learning?
             * Task: What effective strategies have been observed?
 (Observation of other teachers? perhaps contrasting strategies from other subjects? consider _why_ these are effective)
                 * #7/a-Behaviour-LearnHow-respond_emotional_safety
                 * #7/b-Behaviour-LearnHow-consistent_reward_sanction #7/l-Behaviour-LearnHow-consistent_reward_sanction
                 * #7/c-Behaviour-LearnHow-wider_systems
             * Task: Explicitly identify what a teacher has done to cultivate 'BehaviourForLearning' and what actions are taken as 'BehaviourManagement'
                 * has meta-cognition been used to support this?
+                * #7/d-Behaviour-LearnHow-non_verbal
-            * #7/d-Behaviour-LearnHow-non_verbal #7/e-Behaviour-LearnHow-least_intrusive_intervention
+                * #7/e-Behaviour-LearnHow-least_intrusive_intervention
         * How do teachers plan and teach their lessons managing the classroom environment to support positive behaviour for learning?